-However, Nationwide doesn’t list any bilateral exclusions for CCL injuries.
-The rest of the pet insurance companies we review (except Trupanion) exclude CCL injuries if one leg has experienced pre-existing issues.
+One thing Nationwide has going for it is that it doesn’t list any bilateral exclusions for CCL injuries.
+Many other pet insurance companies we review exclude CCL injuries if one leg has experienced pre-existing issues.
 This makes Nationwide a good option for those of you who have dogs with pre-existing knee conditions because they’re more likely to cover a second, currently healthy knee than their competitors.
-However, it’s always important to carefully read your contract because the sample policies we’ve examined may be different from yours.
+However, it’s always important to read your contract carefully because the sample policies we’ve examined may be different from yours.

 Healthy Paws has one of the best reputations in the pet insurance industry.
 The majority of Healthy Paws customer complaints are from customers who, unfortunately, didn’t read or understand their policy (a common customer complaint about all pet insurance providers).

-This is why we feel it is crucial to explain all the pet insurance details, so pet parents fully understand what is and isn’t covered.
-We also focus on explaining the policies in layman terms, so it is easy to comprehend and feel confident about what you are getting before you buy.
+This is why we feel it is crucial to explain all the pet insurance details so pet parents fully understand what is and isn’t covered.
+We also focus on explaining the policies in layman terms, making it easy to comprehend and feel confident about what you are getting before you buy.

-Unfortunately, finding negative reviews for Nationwide isn’t too difficult.
+Unfortunately, finding negative reviews for Nationwide isn’t too tricky.
 However, it’s more common for people to post poor reviews since they’re upset instead of positive reviews when they’re happy, especially with such a large customer base.
-Our Nationwide comment section includes consumer complaints of its benefit schedule not including enough coverage, not paying out claims, low claim reimbursements, being told false information about coverage, high premiums, and more.
+According to feedback from our readers, consumer complaints about Nationwide include its benefit schedule not having enough coverage, not paying out claims, low claim reimbursements, being told false information about coverage, high premiums, and more.

 Customer Service & Reputation Winner: Healthy Paws

-Nationwide offers three different basic plan options: Whole Pet, Major Medical, and Major Medical With Wellness.
+Nationwide offers four different plan options: Whole Pet, Whole Pet With Wellness, Major Medical, and Major Medical With Wellness.
 Each has a set $250 deductible.
-With their Whole Pet plan, you can choose 50%, 70%, or 90% reimbursement options, and the payouts are unlimited.
+With their Whole Pet plan, you can choose 50% or 70% reimbursement options, and the payouts are unlimited.

 However, Nationwide’s Major Medical plans differ significantly from the competition because they use a benefit schedule for any given condition or treatment.
 It outlines the maximum reimbursement amount you can expect, regardless of how much your vet charges you.